 We acknowledge that there is no fundamental difference when it comes to the brain of a women or that of a man.
 We KNOW that the top women players can compete on equal terms with the top men players.

 Granted, Hou Yifan would stand no chance of defeating Magnus Carlsen in a match, but wouldn’t that be true of 99% of the top male players?
 If more women played chess, then there would be more Hou Yifan’s, and who knows, maybe one of them could one day beat a Magnus Carlsen.

 I am not arguing that sexism is necessarily bad.
-On the contrary, sexism, in chess , is responsible for widely popularizing chess amongst the female population!
+On the contrary — sexist policy making — in chess is responsible for widely popularizing chess amongst the female population!

 Many women players today are able to make a living out of playing chess, something that did not exist before.
 Admittedly, these women have to play against other women players to do so, but this is already progress!